Skip to main content

 How long is the typical treatment?
 Up to 8 weeks 4 to 8 weeks

 Who typically uses the medication?
-Adults and children 5 years and older Adults and children 1 year and older
+Adults and children 5 years and older Adults, children, and infants 1 month and older

 Conditions treated by pantoprazole and omeprazole

-Pantoprazole and omeprazole can also treat hypersecretory conditions that cause the stomach to produce too much acid.
-Zollinger-Ellison syndrome is a condition that involves tumors in the pancreas or duodenum (part of the small intestine).
+Pantoprazole and omeprazole are both FDA-approved to treat symptoms associated with GERD.
+They are also approved to treat hypersecretory conditions that cause the stomach to produce too much gastric acid.
+Zollinger-Ellison syndrome is a condition that can cause acid hypersecretion and involves tumors in the pancreas or duodenum (the first part of the small intestine).

-Pantoprazole and omeprazole can also help treat other conditions such as peptic ulcers, which include both duodenal ulcers and stomach ulcers.
+Pantoprazole and omeprazole can help treat peptic ulcers, including duodenal ulcers and gastric or stomach ulcers.
 These ulcers are often caused by an infection from a bacteria called H. pylori.
-While omeprazole is FDA-approved to treat H. pylori in combination with other drugs, pantoprazole is used off-label for this infection.
+While omeprazole is approved to treat H. pylori in combination with other drugs, pantoprazole may be used off-label for this purpose.

 Condition Pantoprazole Omeprazole